Budgeting For Backpackers: The Financial Guide

 5. Volunteering

 Volunteering can be a wonderful experience for you and your host.
-It has been a great way for us to make deeper connections, learn more about the culture, and get free accommodation.
+It has been a great way for me to make deeper connections, learn more about the culture, and get free accommodation.
 There are multiple ways you can go about getting a “work-stay” experience.
 Some of the smaller hostels will offer a sort of program where you can help clean the hostel, make the beds, etc. and stay for free.
 This usually requires a minimum stay of three to four weeks.
 Alternatively, if you want something more secure and reliable, programs such as Worldpackers and Trusted House Sitters (here for 25% off) offer various opportunities for free accommodation.
 Worldpackers has hundreds of experiences to choose from, volunteering 12-30 hours a week in exchange for free stay and possibly other perks, such as free meals and transportation.
 Trusted House Sitters is a program where you volunteer your time and love to house and pet sit for people while they are on their own holidays.
-Both of these options are excellent ways to reduce cost, have a reason to stay in a place longer, and form better connections with a place and people.
+Both of these options are excellent ways to reduce cost, provide a reason to stay in a location longer, and form better connections with a place and people.

 6. Make Money Traveling